 Additional features in severe disease.
 Weight loss and anorexia are common problems in advanced COPD12.
 They are prognostically important13 and can also be a sign of other diseases (e.g., tuberculosis, bronchial tumors), and therefore should always be investigated.
 Cough syncope occurs due to rapid increases in intrathoracic pressure during attacks of coughing.
 Coughing spells may also cause rib fractures, which are sometimes asymptomatic.
 Ankle swelling may be the only symptomatic pointer to the development of cor pulmonale.
-Psychiatric morbidity, especially anxiety and depression are increased in COPD14 and high levels of anxiety are associated with poorer outcomes448.
-Anxiety and depression merit specific enquiry in the clinical history.
+Finally, psychiatric morbidity, especially symptoms of depression and/or anxiety, is common in advanced COPD14 and merits specific enquiry in the clinical history.